-With each passing day the real news about our beloved continent continues to emerge.
-What’s the real news you might ask?
+With each passing day, the real news about our beloved continent continues to emerge.
+What’s the Great African News you might ask?
 Don’t look too far!
 Read between the lines of the news.

 After reading both of these stories you’ll notice something familiar: the question of perception of the continent versus the reality on the ground.
 Misunderstanding of the African continent, created by the news media, has often led to fear, delusions, and a drain on the potential for investment in the continent.
 This needs to change.